relay CLI reference

 Recent additions

-The docs now cover the newer commands and the real transport model.
+The docs now cover lanes, access policy, auth, and the real transport model.

 Interactive setup wizard